s2005/mcp-test/README.md

 - "What time is it?"
 - "Greet me with my name John"
 - "How many days until Christmas 2024?"
-- "Create a todo to learn MCP with high priority"
 - "Give me some learning tips for MCP"
+- "Give me some Python development tips"
-- "Tell me about this demo server"
+- "Give me some Docker tips"

 ## Course Information